thailand property documentsdue diligence thailand propertybuying thailand document checklist

 • For projects in sensitive zones (beachfront, hillside), EIA requirements are more stringent

-Note: Not all projects require EIA — your lawyer should confirm applicability for the specific project.
+Note: Not all projects require EIA, your lawyer should confirm applicability for the specific project.

-Document 4: Developer Company Registration
+What Should You Know About Document 4: Developer Company Registration?

 Documents to request: